cbegeman/MPAS-Model/docs/ocean/design_docs/vert-lagrang-remap/vert-lagrang-remap.rst

 Contributors: Darren Engwirda, Xylar Asay-Davis, Carolyn Begeman

 The vertical Lagrangian-remap can be characterized by the following equations, as written in Griffies and Adcroft (2020):

+*Math likely needs to be edited from latex version*
 .. math::
 \begin{eqnarray}
 \mbox{\textcolor{blue}{lagrangian layer motion}}&&\label{w_grid}